syncfusion-content/javascript-docs/js/Chart/Chart-Dimensions.md

 # Chart Dimensions

 You can set the size of the chart directly on the chart or to the container of the chart.
-By default, if you don’t specify the size, it takes 450px as the height and window size as its width.
+When you do not specify the size, it takes 450px as the height and window size as its width, by default.

-## Setting size for container
+## Set size for the container

 You can customize the chart dimension by setting the width and height for the container element.